nikkieverett/recipe-app/recipes/crock-pot-green-enchilada-soup.md

   \* 1 cup sour cream
 directions: >-
-  1. Add the chicken, beans, green enchilada sauce, salsa verde, salt and pepper to the crock pot.
+  1. Add the chicken, beans, green enchilada sauce, salsa verde, broth, salt and pepper to the crock pot.

   2. Cover and cook on low for 5-6 hours or on high for 3 hours.

   3. Stir the cornstarch into the heavy whipping cream.
-Then stir the heavy whipping cream, Monterey

-  4. Jack Cheese and cream cheese into the crock pot.
+  4. Then stir the heavy whipping cream, Monterey Jack Cheese and cream cheese into the crock pot.

   5. Cover and cook until the cheese has melted (30 minutes to 1 hour).